rwxrob/boost/README.md

 9. Customize Vim text editing sessions
 10. Manage terminal windows with screen and TMUX
 11. Do effective research from command line with lynx and w3m
-12. Create simple command-line tools in Python and Go
+12. Create simple commands in Bash, Python, C, Go, and Rust
 13. Organize your scripts and tools for portability

 ## "When are Boost sessions?"